-Whether men hit the gym or workout at home, there are many different parts of the body that get attention.
+Whether men hit the gym or work out at home, there are many different parts of the body that get attention.
 Abs are important to men but we all know that fight is done in the kitchen.
-Calves and lower body is great but that part isn’t given too much attention unless it’s needed for something specific.
+Calves and lower body are great, but that part isn’t given too much attention unless it’s needed for something specific.
 The upper body is where men really like to focus when working out.
 Using upper body exercises for men, arms are defined, shoulders are strengthened and confidence is boosted.
 But in order to get the biceps, shoulders, pecs and more it’s important to use the best upper body exercises.

 Working towards a sculpted upper body requires a combination of weight lifting with compound workouts that use only body weight.
 When you do any upper body workout, the goal is to target a few specific muscle groups like the back, biceps, forearms, shoulders, and chest.
 How you add weights to the workouts is entirely up to you but the majority of these upper body exercises for men are well-known.
 The reason many of the upper body exercises are well known because they work so well and there are many ways to customize them.
 Men can add resistance bands to the workouts or dumbbells, use a cable or just use body weight to get them done.
 When done correctly and regularly, these exercises will give men the results they want and can even be done both at home and at the gym.